 D. General Screening Process.
 Landlords must apply the General Screening Process described in this Subsection D. but may screen Applicants using additional Screening Criteria.
-If applying additional Screening Criteria, the Landlord must: 1) use a Screening Criteria no more prohibitive to the Tenant than the low- barrier criteria ("Low-Barrier Criteria") described in Subsection E.; or 2) use a Screening Criteria of the Landlord's choosing ("Landlord's Screening Criteria, a Landlord must conduct an individual assessment ("Individual Assessment") in accordance with the requirements of Subsection F, before denying an Applicant.
+If applying additional Screening Criteria, the Landlord must: 1) use a Screening Criteria no more prohibitive to the Tenant than the low- barrier criteria ("Low-Barrier Criteria") described in Subsection E.; or 2) use a Screening Criteria of the Landlord's choosing ("Landlord's Screening Criteria"); however, when using the Landlord's Screening Criteria, a Landlord must conduct an individual assessment ("Individual Assessment") in accordance with the requirements of Subsection F, before denying an Applicant.